 Masrah Association is a venerable organization arranging workshops and also teacher training for oriental dance teachers.
 I have the honour to act as one of the trainers in the Training Programme.
 As a member of the Masrah Dance Company, I have also participated in several national and international dance productions.

 Seitsemän Hunnun Tanssi (Dance of the Seven Veils) is a national oriental dance association organizing, e.g., dance festivals.
 They also used to provide teacher training for oriental dancers; I acted as one of the trainers in their Training Programme.

 Mizmar Association was active 2004–2013, and during that time I acted as the Secretary and the Artistic Director.

 Karkadeh Association, founded in 2012, organizes workshops, shows and other dance-related events.
-Currently, I'm acting as Secretary.
+Currently, I'm acting as Chair.